tomatolog/manticore/docs/9_api_reference/general_query_settings/setselect.rst

 and also what expressions over the columns to compute and fetch.
 A certain difference from SQL is that expressions <b>must</b> always be aliased to a correct identifier (consisting of letters and digits) using ‘AS’ keyword.
 SQL also lets you do that but does not require to.
-Sphinx enforces aliases so that the computation results can always be returned under a “normal” name in the result set, used in other clauses, etc.
+Manticore enforces aliases so that the computation results can always be returned under a “normal” name in the result set, used in other clauses, etc.